erri120/lotus/README.md

 #### Normal Animations

 Simply install the new animations and re-run FNIS.
 You might want to take a look at [FNIS PCEA2](https://www.nexusmods.com/skyrimspecialedition/mods/13281) if you want those new animations to be player exclusive.

+### Pose Mods

+(check the [Poses](#poses) section first)

+Aside from simply running FNIS, there are some actions you might want to execute:

+You need to do a little work if you want to fully integrate additional pose mods into this setup.
+The first thing you should do is check compatibility with [Poser Hotkeys SE](https://www.loverslab.com/files/file/5132-poser-hotkeys-se/).
+Poser Hotkeys requires `PoserData` (see `SKSE/plugins/PoserHotKeys/PoserData/*.json`) which can be generated with the `PoserDataGen` tool (see the executable list).

+Pose mods are often standalone and might give you spells and/or rings to use certain poses.
+You won't need those since we use Poser Hotkeys.
+I recommend you clean the plugin from the pose mod to remove all those spells, rings, object effects, quests, form id lists and so on.
+The only records you need are of type `Idle Animation` and `Animated Object`.

+Another thing you might want to consider is merging the plugin into the `Poses - Merged.esp` merge.
+Simply use the `Merge Plugins Hide` MO2 plugin to enable all plugins from that merge, go into zMerge, add that plugin to the merge, re-generate the merge and disable all plugins again with `Merge Plugins Hide`.

 ### Outfits